tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 description: SveltePlot is heavily inspired by Observable Plot, so much so that you may ask, why do it even exists
 ---

-SveltePlot is heavily inspired by [Observable Plot](https://observablehq.com/plot/), and so much so that you may ask, why does it even exists!
+SveltePlot is heavily inspired by [Observable Plot](https://observablehq.com/plot/).
 But while it draws on the same concepts and follows a close-to-identical API, SveltePlot is also very different in many regards.

 ## Reactive plotting